Campbelltown Eagles: History

 In 2008, the Eagles gained acceptance into the NSWRL Jim Beam Cup.
 Where they were the first Campbelltown side to compete in such a high level competition.
 The Eagles re-joined the combined Group 6-Westerns Suburbs District A-grade competition at the start of the 2009 season, where they started to dominate the competition winning the Grand Final in the Under 18's featuring NRL star Tim Lafai.
 That year they also made the Grand Final in Reserve Grade and 3rd Grade Competition.

 By the 2011 season the club had grown in strength and became competition favorites going through the regular season with only the one loss but went down in the Grand Final, that year they still had success with the Reserve Grade winning undefeated Captain Coached by club stalwart Daniel Draper, a huge local rivalry had again formed with Campbelltown City and a record the East Campbelltown Eagles boast is that the Campbelltown City Club has never defeated East Campbelltown Eagles in any 1st Grade match.

 In 2012, The East Campbelltown Eagles went through the competition undefeated winning the Group 6 Grand Final with ease 44-6 and were named winners of the CRL Clayton's Cup and were the first Campbelltown Side to win the prestigious award.
 They had further success again winning the Reserve Grade competition and by 2013 the club had become a formidable powerhouse that wasn't excepted well with the Group 6 Management as the Club was voted out of the competition.

 In 2014, the Eagles had gone from rags to riches as they won the NSWRL Sydney Shield competition, going in as huge underdogs against the Mount Pritchard Mounties, the Eagles went on to win the match and the premiership.

 In 2016, East Campbelltown won the Sydney Shield for a second time defeating Mounties in one of the all time upsets as Mounties went into the Grand Final winning 21 games straight.
 In 2018, East Campbelltown won the Sydney Shield for a third time defeating the Guildford Owls 32-22 at Leichhardt Oval.

 Team emblem and homeground

 East Campbelltown's logo is that of a red and white eagle inside a ring with the words "Campbelltown Eagles R.L.F.C" written on it.
-This logo is similar to that of NSWRL side, Manly Sea Eagles, with the colours changed to suit the club.
+This logo is similar to the former emblem of NSWRL side, Manly Sea Eagles, with the colours changed to suit the club.
 The colours of the Eagles' jerseys are also red and white like their emblem.

 The Eagles homeground in Waminda Oval, Campbelltown.

-Notable Juniors
+Notable players

-Notable First Grade Players that have played at East Campbelltown Eagles & Campbelltown Eagles include:
+Notable NRL and NSW Cup Players that have played at East Campbelltown Eagles & Campbelltown Eagles include: